BrinthanK/Website/simongravelle.github.io-main/content/authors/admin/_index.md

 ---

+**About me**
 ****
-**About me**

-I am a postgraduate student at the University of Moratuwa, specialising in the exploration and characterisation of Coal Fly Ash, a waste material.
+I am a <span style="color:blue;">postgraduate student</span> at the *University of Moratuwa*, specialising in the exploration and characterisation of Coal Fly Ash, a waste material.
 My research covers a broad range of areas, including mineral processing through separation technology, material synthesis and characterisation, machine learning, and digital image processing.
-My current primary focus is on computational X-ray microanalysis and its applications for materials at the nano- and micron-scale.
+My current primary focus is on **computational X-ray microanalysis** and its applications for materials at the nano- and micron-scale.
 {style="text-align: justify;"}

 Additionally, I have a keen interest in applying machine learning and deep learning approaches to address challenges related to monitoring and optimising parameters in earth observation through remote sensing.